microsoft/sca-fuzzer/docs/config.md

   Used to filter out instructions from the instruction set file passed via command line (`--instruction-set`).
 * `instruction_blocklist` [list(str)]: List of instructions to be excluded by the generator.
   Used to filter out instructions from the instruction set file passed via command line (`--instruction-set`).
+* `gadget_file` [str]: The path to a user-defined "gadget" file.
+See below for a description of gadgets.
+* `avg_gadgets_per_bb` [float]: A number used to increase or decrease the amount of gadgets that are placed into generated programs.
+* `max_gadgets_per_bb` [int]: A hard maximum for the number of gadgets to be placed inside each basic block.

+## Gadgets

+Revizor's program generator allows for the optional specification of a "gadget file" containing user-defined code gadgets.
+A **gadget** is a small collection of assembly instructions in a specific order.
+Certain combinations of assembly instructions may create interesting behavior on the target CPU, but it's often very rare for this combination to be generated with the program generator's purely-random instruction placement.
+This is why gadgets are supported.

+The gadget file allows for the user of Revizor to specify one or more interseting combinations of instructions (**gadgets**) that Revizor will use during program generation.
+Randomly, the program generator will place a gadget into a basic block, rather than a random instruction.

+The frequency of gadgets in generated programs can be tuned with the `avg_gadgets_per_bb` and `max_gadgets_per_bb` config fields.
+Gadgets are specified as JSON, in the same format as the Revizor ISA specification JSON file.
+Each gadget has a name, and optionally, a weight used to further tune the appearance of specific gadgets in generated programs.
+See `src/arm64/tests/example_gadgets.json` for an example of what a gadget file looks like.

 # Input Generator Configuration